george24601/notes/java/concepts.md

 Hashmap, TreeMap, LinkedHashMap, HashTab, thread-safe maps.
-How concurrentMap works
+How concurrentMap, ConcurrentHashMap vs HashMap

 CyclicBarrier

-NIO - selector, blocking and non-blocking
+NIO - selector, blocking and non-blocking, BIO vs NIO

-class loader - double parent delegation
+class loader - double parent delegation dual parent loading - same class as java class name? different types of class loader?

 object life cycle from creation to destruction

-volatile - visibility

 Design: deduct money not into negative (distirbuted transaction and lock), Idempotency (can not deduct more than once)